-There are many options, but you can't go wrong with Arcadia Earthpro A or Repashy Calcium Plus LoD, which are both solid all-in-one reptile supplements.
+There are many options, but you can't go wrong with the Arcadia Earthpro supplement system or Repashy Calcium Plus LoD.
 For best results, use as directed by the label.

 Water

 All living things on this planet need water, including the ones that live in the desert.
 Bearded dragons are no exception, and should have free access to a shallow bowl of fresh, clean water daily.